badlydrawnben/eleventy-guide/src/posts/026-data-files.md

 In Eleventy we can pull in data in various formats from within the `_data` folder.
 If it's a simple json file then it will do it automatically based on the file name.

 So for example in my `_data` folder there's a file called `countries.json`.
-You can see it in the github repo here.
+You can see it in the [Github repo here](https://github.com/badlydrawnben/eleventy-guide/blob/master/src/_data/countriesList.json).
 It's a straightforward json file with information about the member countries of the European Union.

 Here's a snippet:
 ```json